sharath240697/Titanic-Passengers-Data/README.md

 ## Personal Note

-The task could've been completed in much efficient manner, for example UI Design, Chartings etc., but due to time constraints it was bit tough managing University workload (Projects, tests & assignments), AWS exam preparation and this  task.
+The task could've been completed in much efficient manner, for example UI Design, Dynamic chartings instead of static with hard coded names etc., but due to time constraints it was bit tough managing University workload (Projects, tests & assignments), AWS exam preparation and this  task.
 I believe I've given my best within this time constraint but could do much better.

 Thank you very much for this learning oppurtunity!